avoutic/web-framework/MIGRATE.md

 ### Breaking changes

+* Database migration changes for scheme files to migration files
 * Introduction of ErrorReport that is passed around instead of error array
 * Move multiple Core classes to other WebFramework namespaces
 * Move Rule classes to Validation\Rule